sourceduty/AI_Design_Contests/README.md

 TRAGA invites all designers and creative minds to participate in our next open call: Redefining the Drinking Glass.
 We encourage you to explore your creativity freely, whether your concept is radical, minimalistic, sculptural or hyper-functional.
 Redefine the everyday essential glass that accommodates beverages from water, juice, milk to sophisticated cocktails.

+The TRAGA "Redefining the Drinking Glass" contest has an extended submission deadline of September 1, 2024, allowing additional time for entries.
+There is no specific date set for when the contest results will be announced.
+Participants are encouraged to submit their designs before the deadline but will need to wait for further communication from TRAGA regarding the results.
+Designers should stay informed through official TRAGA channels for any updates on the outcome.

 #
 > Alex: "*Sourceduty is a competitor in this competition with multiple designs.*"